 India's Citizenship Law Triggers Mass Protests And Violence As Modi Calls For Peace

-Tens of thousands of protesters marched on college campuses across India Monday, saying a new citizenship law is unconstitutional because it treats Muslims differently from Hindus, Buddhists and other religious groups.
+Tens of thousands of protesters marched on college campuses across India on Monday, saying a new citizenship law is unconstitutional because it treats Muslims differently from Hindus, Buddhists and other religious groups.

 The mass demonstrations followed violence that erupted Sunday night, as police stormed a public university in New Delhi.
-Many of Monday's protests were organized last-minute in solidarity with students in the capital who were beaten by police with batons, and had tear gas fired at them.
+Many of Monday's protests were organized at the last minute in solidarity with students in the capital who were beaten by police with batons and had tear gas fired at them.
 Videos posted to social media show bloodied students fleeing into a library and a men's restroom.

-The Citizenship Amendment Act, which Parliament approved last week, offers amnesty and citizenship to immigrants who aren't Muslim and who entered India illegally from neighboring countries that are majority-Muslim: Bangladesh, Pakistan and Afghanistan.
+The Citizenship Amendment Act, which Parliament approved last week, offers amnesty and citizenship to immigrants who aren't Muslim and who entered India illegally from neighboring majority-Muslim countries: Bangladesh, Pakistan and Afghanistan.

 Its backers say the law offers religious minorities an escape from persecution.
 But critics say it goes against India's constitution to view people differently based on their religion.
 They also accuse Indian Prime Minister Narendra Modi of pandering to his Hindu Nationalist base with the law.